 Prior to joining TVP Communications, Ali worked at Bottom Line, a college access and success organization that helps first-generation, low-income students enter college and complete their degrees.
 In addition to working directly with both high school and college students, she managed curriculum and program projects, as well as collaborated with college administrators and community partners to improve student services.
 Ali also served as a corps member for Teach for America, working as a high school English teacher at Contemporary Learning Academy in Denver, Colorado.
 Previously, she interned in the Public Affairs office at the College of the Holy Cross in Worcester, Massachusetts.

 Ali earned bachelor’s degree in English with a concentration in creative writing from the College of the Holy Cross.
-Though she’s been a lifelong Massachusetts resident, she recently moved to Williamsburg, Virginia with her husband.
+Though she’s been a lifelong Massachusetts resident, she now lives in Williamsburg, Virginia with her husband and daughter.